 Specifically, we consider a new class of stochastic games in which the state of the world is hidden information.
-At the beginning of each period t, a hidden state $\omega^t$ (booms or slumps in the Bertrand model) is given, and players have some posterior belief $\mu^t$ about the state.
-Players simultaneously choose actions, and then a public signal y and the next hidden state $\omega^{t+1}$ are randomly drawn.
+At the beginning of each period t, a hidden state ω^t (booms or slumps in the Bertrand model) is given, and players have some posterior belief μ^t about the state.
+Players simultaneously choose actions, and then a public signal y and the next hidden state ω^{t+1} are randomly drawn.
 After observing the signal y, players updates their posterior belief using Bayes' rule, and then go to the next period.
 The signal y can be informative about both the current and next states, which ensures that our formulation accommodates a wide range of economic applications, including games with delayed observations and a combination of observed and unobserved states.

-Since we assume that actions are perfectly observable, players have no private information, and hence after every history, all players have the same posterior belief $\mu^t$ about the current state $\omega^t$ .
-Hence this posterior belief $\mu^t$ can be regarded as a common state variable, and our model reduces to a stochastic game with observable states $\mu^t$ .
+Since we assume that actions are perfectly observable, players have no private information, and hence after every history, all players have the same posterior belief μ^t about the current state ω^t .
+Hence this posterior belief μ^t can be regarded as a common state variable, and our model reduces to a stochastic game with observable states μ^t .
 This is a great simplification, but still the model is not as tractable as one would like: Since there are infinitely many possible posterior beliefs, we need to consider a stochastic game with infinite states.
-This is in a sharp contrast with past work which assumes finite states (Dutta (1995), Fudenberg and Yamamoto (2011b), and Hörner, Sugaya, Takahashi, and Vieille (2011)).
+This is a sharp contrast with past work which assumes finite states (Dutta (1995), Fudenberg and

+Yamamoto (2011b), and Hörner, Sugaya, Takahashi, and Vieille (2011)).1

 In general, the analysis of stochastic games is different from that of repeated games, because the action today influences the distribution of the future states, which in turn influences the stage-game payoffs in the future.
-For the finite-state case, past work shows that this effect vanishes for patient players, under a mild condition.
-Formally, if states are communicating in that players can move the state from any state to any other state, then the feasible payoff set is invariant to the initial state in the limit as the discount factor goes to one.
-This invariance result ensures that even if someone deviates today and influences the distribution of the state tomorrow, it does not change the feasible payoff set in the continuation game from tomorrow; so continuation payoff can be chosen in a flexible way, regardless of the action today.
-This property allows us to discipline players' play via intertemporal incentives as in repeated games.
+To avoid this complication, various papers in the literature (e.g., Dutta (1995), Fudenberg and Yamamoto (2011b), Hörner, Sugaya, Takahashi, and Vieille (2011)) consider a model which satisfies the payoff invariance condition, in the sense that when players are patient, the feasible and individually rational payoff set is invariant to the initial state.
+In such a model, even if someone deviates today and influences the distribution of the state tomorrow, it does not change the feasible payoff set in the continuation game from tomorrow; so continuation payoff can be chosen in a flexible way, just as in the standard repeated game.
+This property helps to discipline players' intertemporal incentives, and the folk theorem can be obtained in general.